skydoves/landscapist/README.md

 )
 ```

-#### RequestBuilder
+### Custom RequestBuilder
-Also we can request image by passing a [RequestBuilder](https://bumptech.github.io/glide/doc/options.html#requestbuilder).
-RequestBuilder is the backbone of the request in Glide and is responsible for bringing your options together with your requested url or model to start a new load.
+You can request image with your own [RequestBuilder](https://bumptech.github.io/glide/doc/options.html#requestbuilder), which is the backbone of the request in Glide and is responsible for bringing your options together with your requested url or model to start a new load.

 ```kotlin
 GlideImage(
   imageModel = poster.poster,